DeskboxBrazil/Marlin/README.md

 The Z axis is lifted when traveling to the first probe point by Z_RAISE_BEFORE_PROBING value and then lifted when traveling from first to second and second to third point by Z_RAISE_BETWEEN_PROBINGS.
 All values are in mm as usual.

 That's it.. enjoy never having to calibrate your Z endstop neither leveling your bed by hand anymore ;-)

+## License
+Marlin has a GPL license because I believe in open development.
+Please do not use this code in products (3D printers, CNC etc) that are closed source or are crippled by a patent.